riccardoperiotto/EIT_UNITN_146004_digitalproduction_project/README.md

 - copy all models contained in this folder into the appropriate Automod folder (which is usually located at the path "C:\AutoMod\12_6\demos\graphics\cell").
 Once these steps have been performed, the project can be executed correctly.

-The folder "python scripts" includes the code to generate the data we used during the simulations.
+The folder "Python scripts" includes the code to generate the data we used during the simulations.
 More details about these scripts can be found in the report.